kmb40/terraform-beginner-bootcamp-2023/docs/week-0.md

 * Projects are a collection of Workspaces.

 1. Launch Gitpod workspace.
-2. To return to the previous state, run `terraform init` then run `terraform apply --auto--approve`.
+2. To return to the previous state, run `terraform init` and then run `terraform apply --auto--approve`.
 3. Launch Terraform at https://app.terraform.io/app/.
-4. As a first time user, creating a new project is necessary.
+4. As a first-time user, creating a new project is necessary.
 5. Create a CLI workspace.
 6. After the CLI workspace has been created, copy and append the example code provided which should look like the following:
 ```